Â鶹´«Ã½

 • Oscillations in PP1 activity are essential for accurate progression through mammalian oocyte meiosis., Cell cycle, 2023,

-• Auxin-inducible protein degradation as a novel approach for protein depletion and reverse genetic discoveries in mammalian oocytes., Biology of reproduction, 2019,
+• Auxin-inducible protein degradation as a novel approach for protein depletion and reverse genetic discoveries in mammalian oocytes., Biology of Reproduction, 2019,

 Contact Me